Give me an example of what happens in a child’s body with ADHD?

-Children we have worked with having attention challenges do not feel their feet on the the ground.
+Children we have worked with who have attention challenges do not feel their feet on the ground.
 Andrew was a good example.
-However, after doing changing his movement patterns to ground his lower body changes happen with Andrew’s behavior.
+However, after changing his movement patterns to ground his lower body, Andrew’s attention improved.
 Every time (30-50 times) we integrated the movement patterns related to a child’s behavior, within 48 hours the child’s behavior improved.
 (See Science or Methodology pages to learn more)

 Andrew, a kindergartner, was unable to listen, focus, follow directions or share his feelings.
-Just before the eighth lesson of the Wellness Through Movement program Andrew came into the classroom and started talking for the first time.
-For the first time he looked into my eyes and shared about a personal trauma at the beginning of school year.
+Just before the eighth lesson of the Wellness Through Movement program, Andrew came into the classroom and started talking for the first time.
+He looked into my eyes and shared about a personal trauma at the beginning of the school year.
 He spoke for almost fifteen minutes until I had to end the conversation and start class.

-That day Andrew became more focused, listened to instructions, and even asked questions!
-These results, when awkwardness was in a child’s lower body was reeducated cognitive functioning improved.
+That day, Andrew became more focused, listened to instructions, and even asked questions!
+These results occurred when awkwardness in a child’s lower body was re-educated.
+Cognitive functioning improved.

 With all the children we worked with having ADHD symptoms, there was an awkward movement in their bodies from the waist down.
 The movement lessons that reeducate patterns is based on the Feldenkrais® Method.

-When the behavior of motion changed so did child’s character.
-The became aware of themselves and their surroundings.
-The became considerate and engaged with his peers.
-Andrew went through a series of 11 movement lessons in Part II with the Wellness Through Movement program.
+When the behavior of motion changed, so did the child’s character.
+They became aware of themselves and their surroundings.
+They became considerate and engaged with their peers.
+Andrew went through a series of eleven movement lessons in Part II with the Wellness Through Movement program.
 These lessons will be posted as soon as possible.
-If you would like to get an announcement of when the lessons are ready please sign up on the contact form below.
+If you would like to get an announcement of when the lessons are ready, please sign up on the contact form below.

 Tips How to Change ADHD